rtoming/rtoming/README.md

 👋 Hello World!

 I’m Rando.
-I’m currently learning Java and DataBase's. 👀
+I have started my journey to discovering the Java World 👀.

+During the learning process so far, I have gained basic knowledge of Java, SQL, JavaScript and Scrum method.

 <!---